La Poutine Week: Background and organization

 The first La Poutine Week was held in Montreal in 2013, with 30 restaurants participating.
 The following year, the festival expanded to Quebec City, Ottawa and Toronto, with about 100 restaurants in total.
 In 2015, over 120 restaurants took part, with Sherbrooke, Quebec, added as a competing city and international participation in Brooklyn, New York, and Wollongong, Australia.
 In 2016, the international contingent expanded with additional restaurants in Australia and the United States, as well as Argentina, Brazil, England, France, and New Zealand.
 In 2018, the festival comprised 240 restaurants across nine Canadian cities, adding Vancouver, Edmonton, Regina and Winnipeg.
 Also that year, Winnipeg overtook Montreal with in excess of 80 participating restaurants.

 The decentralized nature and social media aspects of La Poutine Week (and its sister festivals) effectively protected it during the COVID-19 pandemic, in comparison to traditional food festivals which physically attract attendees together into a large crowd.
 In 2021, with sponsorship from Montreal-based multinational dairy Saputo Inc., entry fees were waived or greatly reduced, encouraging more restaurants to take part, while SkipTheDishes provided free delivery which was essential in areas with curfews or dine-in restrictions.
 Some restaurants also developed packaging that allowed customers to assemble their poutine on arrival, preserving the dynamics of the contrasting ingredients.
 700 restaurants across 8 Canadian provinces participated in La Poutine Week 2021, and Montreal reclaimed top position with over 120 restaurants.
 Some 350,000 customers took part, making it the largest poutine festival in the world.
 One dollar from each poutine sold was donated to charities, such as Anorexie et Boulimie Québec (ANEB).

-For its tenth year, La Poutine Week has been scheduled for 1 to 14 February 2022.
-The double-sized edition is intended to allow the eating public opportunity to try more poutines from the large number of participating restaurants.
+For its tenth year, La Poutine Week was held 1 to 14 February 2022.
+The double-sized edition was intended to allow the eating public the opportunity to try more poutines from the large number of participating restaurants.
+This continued in 2023, before returning to a one-week format in 2024.
+That year, participation grew to more than 800 restaurants.